Office of Student Life and Development

 No, registration is not required.
 However, it is useful to us if you register so we have an idea of how many people to expect.

-We will have a special program for parents and family for the fall 2017 orientation.
-An invitation will be sent out in late July.
+We will have a special program for parents and family for the fall 2018 orientation.
+An invitation will be sent out in mid July.

 You will be able to make payments and attend to other financial issues without any hindrance; however we recommend that you do so at the conclusion of the orientation program.